karen-1996/ComposableSliderApp/README.md

 To use this library in your Android project, add the following dependency to your build.gradle file:

 groovy
-Copy code
 implementation "com.example:composablesliders:1.0.0"
 Make sure to replace com.example:composablesliders:1.0.0 with the actual dependency string for your library.

 License
 This library is licensed under the MIT License.
 See the LICENSE file for details.

-csharp
-Copy code

-Feel free to customize this template to add more information about your library, such as additional features, configuration options, and usage examples.